worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 [WAR Files](https://docs.oracle.com/cd/E19199-01/816-6774-10/a_war.html) are a special type of JAR variant used for deploying certain types of Java web applications in the J2EE ecosystem.
 J2EE is a whole can of worms that I honestly don't know that much about, nor am I very interested in learning.
 But it does come up a lot so it's worth touching on here.

-In short, these applications are designed to deploy not to generic VMs (like an Ubuntu 16 instance or w/e) but rather into specialized Java-based [Application Servers](https://en.wikipedia.org/wiki/List_of_application_servers#Java), like [Apache Tomcat](http://tomcat.apache.org/).
-Your company would run one or more of these Tomcat instances, which get treated as shared infrastructure, and individual applications would package their code (into WARs) and deploy into into _those_.
+In short, these applications are designed to deploy not to generic VMs (like a bare Ubuntu EC2 instance with `java` installed) but rather into specialized Java-based [Application Servers](https://en.wikipedia.org/wiki/List_of_application_servers#Java), like [Apache Tomcat](http://tomcat.apache.org/).
+Your company would run one or more of these Tomcat instances, which get treated as shared infrastructure, and individual applications get pacakged into WARs and deployed into a pre-existing App Server, probably along with a bunch of other application WAR files.
+The Application Server manages your app's lifecycle, along with providing some shared system services, and because of these interactions extra care must be taken to ensure the 2 components cooperate well, which is what the WAR spec provides.

-The application server handles process of orchestrating your application (no `java -jar MyApp.jar` here), as well as providing a bunch of [common J-* branded system services](https://en.wikipedia.org/wiki/Jakarta_EE#Web_profile).
-Because of all this, there are extra considerations around packaging and deployment to make sure the 2 systems (your application and the hosting Application Server) play nicely together, and that's where the WAR spec comes in.

 [This article](https://javapipe.com/blog/tomcat-application-server/) gives a good overview of this whole system.
 [Here's another good one](https://octopus.com/blog/application-server-vs-uberjar) about WARs specifically.

-As an aside, despite my skepticism and poorly masked disdain for all this, it is kind of amusing to read about.
-The idea of persistent, multitenant JVM app servers is interesting, and if you squint right, running WARs via Tomcat isn't so different from how everyone today is running "pods" of "containers" on abstracted machines via kubernetes.
-It just has a horrifying enterprise-y pocket protector kind of vibe around it.
+Despite my skepticism and poorly masked disdain for all this, it is kind of amusing to read about.
+If you squint right, running WARs via Tomcat isn't so different from running "pods" of "containers" on abstracted machines via kubernetes, just with a lot more enterprise-y pocket protector vibes.

-And the decline of one is not unrelated to the rise of the other -- while there are plenty of J2EE deployments out there, much of the ecosystem has moved away from this model.
-People care more about portability between cloud environments and deployment standardization between languages (e.g. the [12 Factor Model](https://12factor.net/)), and in that environment highly customized, language-specific infrastructure is less appealing than a giant uberjar you can run anywhere with a Java runtime.
+And the decline of one is certainly related to the rise of the other -- while there are plenty of J2EE deployments out there, much of the ecosystem has moved away from this model.
+These days people care more about cloud portability and deployment standardization (e.g. the [12 Factor Model](https://12factor.net/)), which makes highly customized, language-specific infrastructure less appealing than a giant uberjar you can run anywhere with a Java runtime.

 ### Container Images

 Ironically one of Java's initial selling points -- simplicity of deployment -- has been somewhat diminished by the proliferation of Docker.

-Now that everyone's production environments are just a _???_, the benefit of just putting the JRE on all your servers and being able to run things doesn't matter as much.
+Now that everyone's production environments are built around a Bring Your Own Container model of customization, the benefit of just putting the JRE on all your servers doesn't matter as much.

 Nonetheless, the JVM runs just fine with Docker, and in many cases, you can simply grab the appropriate [OpenJDK](https://hub.docker.com/_/openjdk) image version, stuff your JARs into it, and go.